-The most difficult part of the prior learning portfolio, the Educational Narrative is a longer essay in which you’ll write about your experience and gives specific examples that demonstrate you have met the course learning objectives.
+The most difficult part of the prior learning portfolio, the Educational Narrative, uses the essay form to display your experience in great detail, giving specific examples that demonstrate you have met the course learning objectives.
 It also demonstrates your knowledge by use of the terminology of the courses you’re challenging, as well as your aptitude when discussing the course topics and outcomes.

 This chapter will provide a guide through the writing process and revision, highlighting brainstorming activities to find powerful examples and demonstrating best practices to show evidence of learning to the course review committee.